-Mark A. Lightner is of counsel in the New York office of Morrison & Foerster LLP, where his practice focuses on restructuring and related litigation.
-Mr. Lightner has experience representing debtors, creditors, and other parties-in-interest in complex corporate and municipal debt restructurings.
-His practice includes advising senior management, boards of directors, and public figures on all aspects of debt restructuring and related litigation.
+Mark A. Lightner is of counsel in the New York office of Morrison & Foerster LLP, where his practice focuses on advising senior management, boards of directors, and public figures on all aspects of complex corporate and municipal debt restructuring and related litigation.

-Prior to joining Morrison & Foerster, Mr. Lightner was an attorney in the New York offices of a prominent leading firm, where he represented the Government Development Bank for Puerto Rico as the fiscal agent and financial advisor to Puerto Rico and its government instrumentalities in the largest municipal debt restructuring effort in the history of the United States (over $70 billion).
-He was a substantial contributor in the development and drafting of the Puerto Rico Oversight, Management, and Economic Stability Act (known as PROMESA, see Pub.
-L. No. 114-187, 130 Stat.
-549), and he authored the Puerto Rico Emergency Moratorium and Financial Rehabilitation Act (Act No. 21-2016, amended by Act.
-No. 5-2017), which was the first debt moratorium statute enacted in the United States since New York enacted a debt moratorium for New York City in the 1970s.
+From 2014 to 2016, Mr. Lightner served as counsel to the Government Development Bank for Puerto Rico as the fiscal agent and financial advisor to Puerto Rico in the largest municipal debt restructuring effort in the history of the United States.
+He authored the Puerto Rico Emergency Moratorium and Financial Rehabilitation Act (Act No. 21-2016), which was the first debt moratorium enacted in the United States since New York enacted a debt moratorium for New York City in the 1970s, and he was a substantial contributor in the drafting and development of the Puerto Rico Oversight, Management, and Economic Stability Act (known as PROMESA), which was passed by Congress and signed by President Obama in 2016.

 Mr. Lightner has published articles on the subject of bankruptcy and restructuring law in domestic and international publications that have been cited by numerous federal courts.
 His publishing credits include the Norton Journal of Bankruptcy Law and Practice, Pratt’s Journal of Bankruptcy Law, the American Bankruptcy Institute Journal, the New York Law Journal, the National Law Journal, International Corporate Rescue, the Arizona State University Law Journal, and Law360.
 Mr. Lightner has also been recommended by peer review organizations such as Legal 500 US.